alextanhongpin/database-design/locks.md

 - Session-level locks needs to be explicitly released
 - Transaction-level locks are bound to transaction, and are released when the transaction ends
 - Pros, no table locking
+- See pitfall with go programming language [7]

 Usecases
 - for same applications (multiple nodes) that are connected to the same database, we can use advisory locks as distributed locks